We believe students need to better understand interpersonal violence issues.

 “Students seemed very passionate about the issues and the real life stories make it much more emotional and real to watch.”

-Since 2007, Student Success has been providing violence prevention programming to hundreds of universities, community colleges and trade schools.
+Since 2007, Student Success, a Vector Solutions’ company, has been providing violence prevention programming to hundreds of universities, community colleges and trade schools.
 We were also selected by the U.S. Army to develop and manage a customized online program to train their Soldiers and ROTC Cadets about sexual assault and sexual harassment.